rusel1989/react-native-flip-clock/README.md

 Component implementation for [JDFlipNumberView](https://github.com/jaydee3/JDFlipNumberView), it is in very beginning definately not production ready :-)

+For react-native < 0.25.1 use version 0.3.x for recent versions use version 1.0.x

 ## Installation
 1. Install package via npm:
   ```